Harold Ockenga: Later career

 The first sixteen years of work at Fuller Theological Seminary witnessed the development of two views among staff and students: conservative and progressive evangelicalism.
 Among the conservatives, such as Ockenga, Henry, Lindsell and Smith, there was some concern that others such as David Hubbard, Paul Jewett and Daniel Fuller held to a different view of biblical inerrancy.

 Those who differed with the conservatives held to a vision for progressive thought among evangelicals on theological, biblical and ethical issues.
 With Ockenga's final departure from the role of president in absentia, the seminary shifted into a different phase of growth under the direction of those identified with progressive thinking.

 Much of the history of these tensions between conservatives and progressives is discussed in George Marsden's history of the seminary.

 When Ockenga retired from Park Street Church in 1969 he was appointed president of Gordon College and Divinity School.
 His desire was to recreate on the U.S. East Coast something of the essence of what had been planned for Fuller seminary.
 In the late 1960s, therefore, Ockenga entered into negotiations to merge two institutions: Gordon Divinity School and the Conwell School of Theology.
 He collaborated with people such as J. Howard Pew, Billy Graham and Walter Martin in establishing Gordon–Conwell Theological Seminary.
-Ockenga served as its president from 1970–79, with figures like Walter Martin sitting on the seminary's board.
+Ockenga served as its president from 1970 to 1979, with figures like Walter Martin sitting on the seminary's board.